roderickjackson-bradley/socket_io_app/work/w07/d2/02-python-control-flow/python-control-flow.md

 2. Open the folder in VS Code: `$ code .`

-You should see a **exercise.py** file that will be used to enter Python code during the lesson's exercises.
+You should see an **exercise.py** file that will be used to enter Python code during the lesson's exercises.

 ## Review of Control Flow